Michielvde1253/skyrama-private-server/README.md

 ## How to play

 You can find the game on http://skyrama.glitch.me.
-To play, you will need a browser that supports flash (and flash player itself) to run the game.
+You will need a browser that supports flash (and flash player itself) to run the game.
 I personally recommend https://flash.pm/browser/ if you want to do it the easy way.

 ## How to run the code locally

-In order to run the code, simply download the .zip from Github and run server.py.
+In order to run the code, simply run server.py.
 Make sure you have installed the required libraries from requirements.txt first.

 You will need a browser that supports Flash (and Flash Player itself) to run the game.
 Alternatively, you can use https://flash.pm/browser/.